DocBrown85/DocBrown85.github.io/_posts/2018-01-16-a-simple-todo-application-with-angularjs.md

 ## The View

 The view is responsible for presenting application data to the user and allow to interact with it.
-Since we are developing a CRUD application, the view will be responsible also for creating, updating and deleting our todos.
+Since we are developing a CRUD application, the view will be responsible for creating, updating and deleting our todos.

 The layout of the application can be summarized as follows: